operator-framework/java-operator-sdk/docs/documentation/dependent-resources.md

 //...
 }
 ```
+Resource discriminators still can be used.
+But might be removed in the future releases.

 Dependent resources usually also provide event sources.
 When dealing with multiple dependents of
 the same type, one needs to decide whether these dependent resources should track the same